Santo Daime

 Santo Daime (/pt/) is a universalistic/syncretic religion founded in the 1930s in the Brazilian Amazonian state of Acre based on the teachings of Raimundo Irineu Serra, known as Mestre Irineu.
-Santo Daime incorporates elements of several religious or spiritual traditions, mainly Folk Catholicism, Kardecist Spiritism, African animism and indigenous South American shamanism, including vegetalismo.
+Santo Daime incorporates elements of several religious or spiritual traditions, mainly folk Catholicism, Kardecist Spiritism, African animism and indigenous South American shamanism, including vegetalismo.

-Ceremonies — trabalhos (Portuguese for "works") — are typically several hours long and are undertaken sitting in silent "concentration", or sung collectively, dancing according to simple steps in geometrical formation.
-Ayahuasca, referred to as Daime within the practice, which contains several psychoactive compounds, is drunk as part of the ceremony.
+Ceremonies — trabalhos (Portuguese for "works") — are typically several hours long, sung collectively, and are undertaken sitting in silent "concentration" or dancing according to simple steps in geometrical formation.
+Ayahuasca, referred to as Daime within the practice, which contains several psychoactive compounds, is consumed as a sacrament as part of the ceremony.

 Santo Daime churches promote a wholesome lifestyle in conformity with Irineu's motto of "harmony, love, truth and justice", as well as other key doctrinal values such as strength, humility, fraternity and purity of heart.
 The practice became a worldwide movement in the 1990s.

 History

-Santo Daime, sometimes called simply the 'Doctrine of Mestre Irineu', is the name given to the religious practice originally begun in the 1920s in the far western Brazilian state (then territory) of Acre by Raimundo Irineu Serra, a migrant from Maranhão in Brazil's northeast region, and grandson of slaves.
+Santo Daime, sometimes called simply, the 'Doctrine of Mestre Irineu', is the name given to the religious practice originally begun in the 1920s in the far western Brazilian state (then territory) of Acre by Raimundo Irineu Serra, a migrant from Maranhão in Brazil's northeast region, and grandson of slaves.

 Irineu Serra was born in Brazil in 1892 to African parents and migrated to the Western Amazon region in 1912, attracted by a boom in the rubber tapping industry.
 He first drank ayahuasca in the border region between Brazil, Bolivia, and Peru.
 As a result of experiencing a series of visions whilst spending eight days in solitude in the forest, he began to conduct spiritual ceremonies using ayahuasca.
 Many people came to him sick, seeking healing they could not afford or failed to find in standard medical practice.

-Originally, Santo Daime teachings had no basis in written text, as early practitioners were illiterate, learning being experiential, through singing of inspired hymns exploring the perennial values of love, harmony, and strength through poetic and metaphorical imagery.
-The hymn collections of early practitioners have since become the sacred works of the doctrine.
-The earliest hymns were received by Mestre Irineu in the 1930s, eventually growing slowly to about 130 hymns, called "The Cruzeiro".
-The last hinos he received in the late 60s are considered especially important.
+Originally, Santo Daime teachings had no basis in written text, as early practitioners were illiterate, learning being experiential, through singing of inspired hymns praising the perennial values of love, harmony, truth, and justice through poetic and metaphorical imagery.
+The hinários (hymnals) of early practitioners have since become the sacred works of the doctrine.
+The earliest hymns were received by Mestre Irineu in the 1930s, eventually growing to a collection or hinário of about 130 hymns, titled O Cruzeiro ("The Cross").
+The last hymns Irineu received in the late 1960s are considered especially important.